As a new Twilight book is announced, former Twi-Hard Emma Clifton takes a stroll down memory lane

-When Edward Cullen mania hit, I was in prime position to catch this wave of hysteria.
+Fifteen years ago, when Twilight mania hit, I was in prime position to catch this wave of hysteria.
 One, I was a disgruntled adult virgin.
 Two, I was working for Creme magazine, which was aimed at tween and teenage girls.
-In hindsight, the growth pattern of Twilight fever was probably similar to Covid-19; it started slowly over the summer of 2008, and then by early 2009, it was everywhere (I fear this line of jokes might be in very poor taste, and so will stop now).
+In hindsight, the growth pattern of Twilight fever was probably similar to a pandemic; it started slowly over the summer of 2008, and then by early 2009, it was everywhere.

 Everything about the first book, and the first movie, was absolutely ridiculous and therefore, perfect.
 I mean, no more ridiculous than a series of films dedicated to driving cars fast (and furious).
 Or cars that turn into monsters/fighters/Transformers.
 Or any other car-focused content that is totally legitimised by mainstream pop culture and it’s male-only audience.